-No matter what content you produce, it wont posses any value unless you rank your website on the first page of search engines.
-With more than 80% market share alone Google is the biggest and most famous search engine and no one can afford to ignore them, then Bing (11~13%) and other search engines are there too to focus on.
+No matter what content you produce, it won’t possess any value unless you rank your website on the first page of search engines.
+With more than 65~70% market share alone Google is the biggest and most famous search engine and no one can afford to ignore them, then Bing (11~13%) and other search engines are there too to focus on.

-When I started this blog I had same problem than everyone else.
-How do I make Google to find my blog and rank it so that it is visible.
-Of course I was looking to rank my blog in other search engines as well but Google is always a priority thing for me.
+When I started this blog I had the same problem at the beginning as everyone else.
+How do I make Google and Bing like search engines find my blog and rank it so that it is visible?
+Of course, I was looking to rank my blog in other search engines as well but Google and Bing are always a priority thing for me.

 I have read thousands of posts about SEO and I did get exhausted.
 I am not putting much work on SEO anymore.
 Pro-bloggers probably think it is stupid to ignore SEO efforts, but most of my posts go out without any kind of SEO check (some kind of natural vibe or already doing things according to SEO rules).

-After studying SEO advises from some experts I made a plan and decided to try.
+After studying SEO advice from some experts I made a plan and decided to try.
 My plan was to create a list of other productivity blogs.
 Why?

-I did notice that there was not really list that would be up to date and I believe the list would be good resource, interesting and has the good capabilities to be ranked high in Google.
+I did notice that there was not really a list that would be up to date and I believe the list would be a good resource, interesting, and has the good capabilities to be ranked high in Google and Bing.

-My page was quickly raising towards the first page in Google, but in the beginning it was “dancing” a lot.
+My page was quickly raising towards the first page in Google and Bing, but in the beginning, it was “dancing” a lot.
 I am sure if I would build links or when links build up, it will be ranked even higher and even stronger.

 I did choose one keyword pair I wanted to rank.
 The keyword pair is productivity blog.

-If I would be niche site expert in chase of huge traffic it would not be a good choice.
-That is not good keyword combination, since it does not have volume of searches.
+If I would be a niche site expert in chase of huge traffic it would not be a good choice.
+That is not a good keyword combination, since it does not have a volume of searches.
 Surprisingly productivity blogs are not searched that much compared to many other topics or blogs.

 You can search keywords with Google’s keyword planner tool.

-In chase of traffic it is most important to pick right keywords.
+In chase of traffic, it is most important to pick the right keywords.
 You can easily rank lots of different keywords, but the income is in traffic and in conversion.
-If you want to make money choose keywords that have huge search volume, small competition and big CPC.
+If you want to make money choose keywords that have huge search volume, small competition, and big CPC.

 Yoast advices to place keyword also in Headings (like h2, h3), alt texts of images and in the first chapter of your page or post.
 Experts give different advices for keyword density.
 In general it should be less than 2%.